phpjuice/opencf/README.md

 [![Total Downloads](http://poser.pugx.org/phpjuice/opencf/downloads)](https://packagist.org/packages/phpjuice/opencf)
 [![License](http://poser.pugx.org/phpjuice/opencf/license)](https://packagist.org/packages/phpjuice/opencf)

-PHP implementation of the Weighted Slope One rating-based collaborative filtering scheme.
+PHP implementation of the (Weighted Slopeone,Cosine, Weighted Cosine) rating-based collaborative filtering schemes.

 ## Installation

 OpenCF Package requires `PHP 7.4` or higher.

-> **INFO:** If you are using an older version of php this package may not function correctly.
+> **INFO:** If you are using an older version of php this package will not function correctly.

 The supported way of installing `OpenCF` package is via Composer.